 When asked by pollsters, a large majority of Canadian women will usually say the two genders are not yet fully equal in Canada, and blame entrenched sexist attitudes for holding back women in various fields of life, particularly important leadership positions in business and politics, where they may not be considered as trustworthy, competent, or intelligent as men.
 Canadian men continue to be disproportionally likely to serve as CEOs, presidents, or vice presidents of large businesses or organizations.
 Every year, many Canadian women file lawsuits alleging gender-based discrimination by employers, government, or private businesses.

 Canada’s infant mortality rate — the rate that babies die before their first birthday — is approximately five per 1,000 and has held steady at this rate for quite a while.
-Though low in the global context, this rate is quite high by first world standards, and different explanations have been offered.
+Though low in the global context, this rate is quite high by developed world standards, and different explanations have been offered.
 While many poor communities, particularly ones in the North tend to have high infant death rates due to a lack of access to adequate medical care, it’s also been suggested that Canadian hospitals may be “too good” at preventing stillbirths, resulting in a high birthrate of babies who are unable to survive long-term.

 Child labour is technically legal in Canada, but is subject to complex regulations set by the provincial governments.
 Though precise laws vary, generally speaking children cannot work during school hours and very young children require both parental and government permission to work.
 Certain types of jobs may have a legally-enforced minimum working age as well.
 Canadians between 14 and 17 make up the majority of Canada’s non-adult workers, and work mostly in retail, fast food, or family farming jobs.